AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp09_use_precondition_and_postcondition_contracts.rst

 Not all subprograms will have both a precondition and a postcondition, some will have neither.

-The Global contract specifies interactions with those objects not local to the corresponding subprogram body.
+The :ada:`Global` contract specifies interactions with those objects not local to the corresponding subprogram body.
 As such, they help complete the specification because, otherwise, one would need to examine the body of the subprogram itself and all those it calls, directly or indirectly, to know whether any global